 Lease liability is presented in the statement of financial position as follows:

-2020 2019

-€ €

-Lease liability 116,994
+Tease hability is presented in the statement of infancial position as follows.
+2020 € 2019 € Lease liability - 116,994

 The group has leases for the right to operate the Palm City Residences and power generators.